Yashasewi/Freetify/README.md

 ## Abandoned  due to lack of time.
 And no free API's available for music streaming.

+Might be continued in the future.
+If any free API's are available.
 <!-- Check out the complete project requirements [here](https://docs.google.com/document/d/13PeFwRlPEhMw_HPyrIrInvQuKaVWnpNmcv-y3NA208s/edit?usp=sharing)

 # Contributing